vand3rlinden/vand3rlinden.github.io/content/post/mdo-anti-phishing-policies.md

       - Setting: If the message is detected as spoof and DMARC Policy is set as ***p=reject***
         - Action: Reject the message (NDR)

+> CAUTION: The Honor DMARC record policy actions are **only effective** if a message is flagged as spoofed by Spoof Intelligence.
+If EOP, through its [enhances standard/implicit email authentication checks](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-about#inbound-email-authentication-for-mail-sent-to-microsoft-365) (SPF, DKIM, and DMARC, combined with sender reputation, sender history, recipient history, behavioral analysis, and other advanced techniques), allows the sender based on the results in the [Composite Authentication section](https://learn.microsoft.com/en-us/defender-office-365/email-authentication-about#composite-authentication), a DMARC fail may still reach your recipients.
+To address this, consider creating a mail flow rule to quarantine such messages.
+However, it’s advisable to review [this]() blog post for a detailed approach.

 12. Check all safety tips, to help recipients be more aware of red flags in an email.

-## Self-to-self spoofing attack with DMARC reject policy
+## EXTRA: Self-to-self spoofing attack
-From the field I have seen that when a user is attacked by self-to-self spoofing.
-They receive an NDR from Exchange Online with the original email attached in `.eml` format, expected but unwanted.
-I have contacted Microsoft and they recently fixed this issue and this NDR backscatter should get a high confidence spam (`HSPM`) or spam (`SPM`) verdict and the email will end up in the Junk Folder.
-Backscatter is treated differently than regular email and the `HSPM` and `SPM` actions in the anti-spam policies do not apply.
+I’ve noticed that when a user is targeted by self-to-self spoofing, and the message is detected by Spoof Intelligence, the action for **If the message is detected as spoof and DMARC Policy is set as p=reject** is configured to **Reject the message**.
+The user receives an NDR in their Inbox from Exchange Online with the original spoofed email attached in `.eml` format.
+While expected behavior, this outcome is typically unwanted.
+I contacted Microsoft about this issue, and they have implemented a fix.
+Now, this NDR backscatter is assigned either a high-confidence spam (`HSPM`) or spam (`SPM`) verdict, ensuring the email ends up in the Junk Folder.
+The NDR backscatter is treated differently than regular email and the `HSPM` and `SPM` actions in the inbound anti-spam policies do not apply.

 ![IMAGE](/images/mdo-anti-phishing-policies/mdo-anti-phishing-policies-1.png)

 ## In summary
 ### User Impersonation:
-- User impersonation involves combining the user’s display name and email address, and it can be set up for a maximum of 350 users.
+- User impersonation involves using a combination of the user’s display name and email address to make the email appear similar to that of a legitimate or trusted sender.
 - Protection Policy Category (CAT): `UIMP` (User impersonation) in the X-Forefront-Antispam-Report header

 ### Domain Impersonation:
-- Domain impersonation occurs when the domain is manipulated to resemble the legitimate domain.
+- Domain impersonation occurs when the sender's domain is manipulated to resemble the legitimate domain.
 - Protection Policy Category (CAT): `DIMP` (Domain impersonation) in the X-Forefront-Antispam-Report header

 ### Mailbox Intelligence: